sroz9/Phoneutria-SSH-Bruteforce-Tool/README.md

  python Phoneutria.py

 After Installed it will prompt you to enter the target IP address, username file path, and password file path as input for the script.

+A password file (rockyou.txt) and a username file (usernames.txt) will be provided with the Software.
+You can also use other password/username files.